GreenStar Homes Certification Manual Version 4

 No combustion fireplace present indoors

-Allowed as a backup heating source in climate zones 4+ in the case of a power outage and no backup is available.
+Allowed as a backup heating source in the case of a power outage in climate zones 4+ if no other backup is available.

 Verification